alexgunkel/logbook/documentation/Frontend.md

 ## Built-in Frontend-Application
 This package is already shipped with a small and simple log viewer.
-This web frontend will available under the url

-    <domain>/logbook/app
+This web frontend will available over port `8080` by default.
+It is important, that *LogBook* has the same domain as the application you are monitoring.
+Otherwise your browser won't handle the cookie correctly.

 ## LogBook-Frontend
 For a more comfortable presentation of your LogBook you might want to